kaneproject/torodb/README.md

 # ToroDB

-ToroDB is an open source, document-oriented, JSON database that runs on top of PostgreSQL.
+ToroDB es an open source, document-oriented, JSON database that runs on top of PostgreSQL.
 JSON documents are stored relationally, not as a blob/jsonb.
 This leads to significant storage and I/O savings.
 It speaks natively the MongoDB protocol, meaning that it can be used with any mongo-compatible client.

 ToroDB follows a RERO (Release Early, Release Often) policy.
 Current version is considered a "developer preview" and hence is not suitable for production use.
 However, any feedback, contributions, help and/or patches are very welcome.
 Please join the [torodb-dev][8] mailing list for further discussion.